 4. Click on System.
 (Here you can see what is causing the error.)

-If you’re unable to understand the error cause from the event viewer.
+If you’re unable to understand the error caused by the event viewer.
 Feel free to comment.